Edward Jones Investments: Business model

 Edward Jones financial advisors offer commission-based and fee-based financial products.
 Offices are usually staffed by a financial advisor (licensed broker) and one branch office administrator.
 The branch office administrator acts as an assistant to the financial advisor, filling the roles of a secretary, manager, and co-worker.

 The one-broker-per-office model allows clients to choose their broker directly, and deal with that person exclusively.
-As of 2017, Edward Jones had the largest number of brokers, with 16,095, and, branch offices, with 13,499, among brokerage firms in the United States.
+Edward Jones has 18,892 brokers on staff and more than 15,000 branch offices across the United States.
+In 2022, the company launched a teaming program that allowed multiple branches to service clients.
+Prior to its introduction, clients were directed to a single branch office.

 Corporate affairs

 The company has its corporate headquarters in the City of Des Peres in St. Louis County, Missouri.
 Adjacent to the company headquarters is the Edward Jones South Campus, located at the intersection of Ballas Road and Manchester Road.
 The Edward Jones North Campus is located on a zoned plot southeast of the intersection of Interstate 270 and Dorsett Road in the City of Maryland Heights in St. Louis County.

 Edward Jones has locations in the United States and Canada.
 The company had offices in the United Kingdom for 10 years, before selling the division to British brokerage firm Towry Law in 2009.